JoeyStanley/jekyll-for-designers/research.md

 <h3>CV Highlights</h3>

+**Joseph A. Stanley**.
+"Utahns sound Utahn when they avoid sounding Utahn."
+The 97th Annual Meeting of the Linguistic Society of America.
+Denver, CO.
+January 6.
+2023.
+<a href="/downloads/230106-LSA_mountain.pptx" class="slides" title="download the powerpoint slides for this presentation"></a>

 **Joseph A. Stanley** & Lisa Morgan Johnson.
 "Vowels can merge because of changes in trajectory: Prelaterals in rural Utah English."
 The 96th Annual Meeting of the Linguistic Society of America.
 Washington, D.C.
 January 6--9, 2022.
 <a href="/downloads/220107-ADS-MTurk.pdf" class="slides" title="download the powerpoint slides for this presentation"></a>